cal-itp/data-infra/kubernetes/README.md

 # Backups

-For most of our backups we utilize [Restic](https://restic.readthedocs.io/en/latest/010_introduction.html)
+For most of our backups we utilize [Restic](https://restic.readthedocs.io/en/latest/010_introduction.html); this section uses the Metabase database backup as an example.

-To verify that metabase configuration backups have been created, there are three pieces of information you require:
+To verify that Metabase configuration backups have been created, there are three pieces of information you require:

 1. Name of the Restic repository
 2. Restic password